 Under the leadership of the Chair, the Board conducts an annual evaluation of its work.
-The evaluation refers to forms of work and work climate, emphasis of the Board's work and access to and need for special competence in the Board.
+The evaluation refers to forms of work and work climate, emphasis of the Board's work, and access to and need for special competence in the Board.
 The evaluation is used as an aid for developing the work of the Board.
 In accordance with the Swedish Code of Corporate Governance, relevant parts of the results are made available to the Nomination Committee.

-Composition of the Board of Directors in 2023
+Composition of the Board of Directors in 2024

-In 2023 the Board of Directors consisted of seven members, of which two were employee representatives (not elected by the AGM), with no alternates.
-At the 2023 Annual General Meeting Mikael Worning, Christer Fåhraeus, Stefan Wolf and Ann-Charlotte Jarleryd were re-elected and Louise Armstrong-Denby was elected as Board Members. Åsa Hedin left the Board of Directors.
+In 2024 the Board of Directors consisted of seven members, of which two were employee representatives (not elected by the AGM), with no alternates.
+At the 2024 Annual General Meeting Mikael Worning, Christer Fåhraeus, Stefan Wolf, Ann-Charlotte Jarleryd and Louise Armstrong-Denby were re-elected as Board Members.
 Mikael Worning was re-elected as Chair of the Board.
-Markus Jonasson Kristoffersson and Kent Stråhlen were appointed as board members by the unions.
+Gunnar Brun Hansen and Kent Stråhlen were appointed as board members by the unions.
 The members of the Board have great experience and competence in medicine and technology as well as business and international operations.
 The composition of the Board complies with the requirements of the Code regarding independent members.
-The information that is to be provided under point 10.2 of the Code concerning members of the Board can be found on page 42.
+The information that is to be provided under point 10.2 of the Code concerning members of the Board can be found on page 41.

-Work of the Board in 2023
+Work of the Board in 2024

-In 2023 the Board of Directors of CellaVision held a total of ten minuted meetings, all of which were conducted as a combination of physical and digital.
+In 2024 the Board of Directors of CellaVision held a total of ten minuted meetings, all of which were conducted as a combination of physical and digital.
 Four of the meetings were held in connection with the approval of the year-end bulletin and the interim reports.
-On occasions when any member has been prevented from attending the Chair of the Board has obtained views concerning the decision in advance.
-Important questions during the year included recruitment of a new President and CEO, strategy, market assessments and significant risks.
+On occasions when any member has been prevented from attending, the Chair of the Board has obtained views concerning the decision in advance.
+Important questions during the year included: partnerships, strategy, market assessments and significant risks.
 The company's President/CEO and CFO participate regularly in the Board meetings.
 Other senior executives participate in the Board meetings as necessary.
-The company's auditor participated in February and the October Board meeting when the interim report for January-September was approved.
+The company's auditor participated in February when the Year-end Report for 2023 was approved and in the October Board meeting when the interim report for January-September 2024 was approved.